- February 16

 Developing World: Bring Order to Unregulated Health Markets, commentary in NatureSeptember 10-Postpartum Depression Linked To Shorter Children

 The Department of International Health seeks to understand health problems and develop means of disease reduction and health protection in underserved populations around the world.

 The Department is organized into four program areas: Global Disease Epidemiology and Control; Health Systems; Human Nutrition; and Social and Behavioral Interventions.

-We offer a master of science in public health (MSPH) and doctoral-level training for research (PhD) in these program areas, as well as a master of health science in health economics (MHS) and doctoral training in public health practice (DrPH).
+We offer a master of science in public health (MSPH) and doctoral-level training for research (PhD) in these program areas, as well as a master of health science in health economics (MHS).
+We also offer many continuing education programs online and on campus.